Chalumeau: Music for the chalumeau

-Fingering chart from Museum musicum theoreticalo practicum, 1732.
+Fingering chart for the upper register of a keyless chalumeau, from Museum musicum theoreticalo practicum, 1732.

 Composers initially favored the chalumeau, but the clarinet soon overtook it in repertoire and ubiquity.
 Estienne Roger in Amsterdam published a set of duets for two chalumeaux in 1706 (prior to the first duets for clarinet).
 And in 1716, the same publisher released six volumes of duets for chalumeaux.
 In the first decades of the eighteenth century, the chalumeau was especially popular in the Habsburg court, as evidenced by chalumeau parts in over forty operas and oratorios, and the Denners had many orders for chalumeaux from royalty all over Europe.
 Composers Fux, the Bononcini brothers, Zelenka, de Rossi, Vivaldi, Telemann and Hasse wrote for the chalumeau but chalumeau parts were not common in the second half of the century.
 Graupner wrote extensively for all sizes of chalumeaux and featured the instrument, often in groups of two or three, in numerous Ouverture-Suites, Concertos, Church Cantatas and Trio Sonatas.
 During the brief revival of chalumeau after 1760, Florian Gassmann included a chalumeau part in two pieces, and chalumeau parts were included in several ballets in the 1770s.
 But later renditions of these pieces transposed the chalumeau parts to clarinet or flute.
 The chalumeau was often included in music dictionaries until the early nineteenth century.